-The winter weather may make you feel like staying inside, but there are a lot of reasons to get outside during the cold winter months.
+The winter weather in St. Louis with highs in the low 40s may make you feel like staying inside, but there are a lot of reasons to get outside during the cold winter months.
 Whether it's ice skating, sledding or even snowboarding and skiing, there are fun things to do during the winter days and nights in St. Louis.

 Grab your hats and mittens and take a spin at some the area's best outdoor places for ice skating.
 You can skate, get lessons, play stick and puck (hockey) at Steinberg Rink in Forest Park or Shaw Park Ice Rink in Clayton.

 Steinberg Skating Rink is one of the most popular outdoor ice rinks in St. Louis.
 Steinberg Rink in Forest Park is one of the largest outdoor rinks in the Midwest, and it offers beautiful views of the park while you skate.
 After a few spins around the ice, you can warm up with hot chocolate or a meal at the Snowflake Cafe.
-Steinberg is open every year from mid-November to March 1, including Thanksgiving, Christmas, and New Year's Day.
+Steinberg is open from mid-November through February 28, 2019.
+The rink offers extended holiday hours, November 21-24 and Dec 21st - Jan 1, 2019, 10 a. m. - 11p.m.
+They are open Christmasmas Eve, Christmas Day, New Year's Eve and New Years Day.

 Skiing and Snowboarding